jazzyjus/Social-Cafe-Sample/Readme.md

 **Notes**

- * There will be three Beverages in our app - Latte, Iced Mocha and Earl Grey Tea.
+ * There are three Beverages in our app - Latte, Iced Mocha and Earl Grey Tea.
 The definitions of the beverages are defined in the og meta properties in the individual pages in the app.

- * There will be three BeverageCategory categories in our app - Coffee, Tea and Soda.
+ * There are three BeverageCategory categories in our app - Coffee, Tea and Soda.
 The definitions of the categories are defined in the og meta properties under the /types folder.